 Filberts is another name for hazelnuts.
 A child who is allergic to filberts or hazelnuts should not eat foods with these in them.

 Some natural extracts can contain tree nuts.
 These include pure almond extract and natural wintergreen extract.

 Imitation or artificially flavored extracts are safe to use.

 Foods that don't contain tree nuts could be contaminated during manufacturing.
 Unfortunately, advisory labels such as "processed in a facility that also processed tree nuts" or "made on shared equipment" are not regulated by the FDA.
 They are voluntary.
 Companies are not required to include them.
-Discuss with your doctor if you may eat products with these labels or if you should avoid them.
+Discuss with your child's healthcare provider if your child may eat products with these labels or if they should stay away from them.